clstoulouse/motu/README.md

 ##### Log format: XML or CSV
 Update the fileFormat attribute of the node "MotuCustomLayout": <MotuCustomLayout fileFormat="xml">
 A string either "xml" or "csv" to select the format in which log message are written.
+Also update the log file name extension of the attributes "fileName" and "filePattern" in order to get a coherent content in relationship with value set for MotuCustomLayout file format.
 If this attribute is not set, the default format is "xml".
 ```
 		<RollingFile name="log-file-infos.queue"